Chapter Eight: Orion

 "Hey Frost, we'll head to Sandy's first" Jack nodded and followed him across the quiet road, gaining looks and head turns where he went.
 Some of friendly acknowledgement and others of unrestrained interest and hinted desire.
 The Aussie noticed this with irritation but stopped himself from actually gripping the younger man around the waist.
-Several young women passed infront of Sandy's shop just as they came up to the main door and giggled behind gloved hands.
-Jack good-naturedly smiled at them but tried to keep his head down, he already got enough attention without even more during the daytime.
+Several young women passed in front of Sandy's shop just as they came up to the main door and giggled behind gloved hands.
+Jack good-naturedly smiled at them but tried to keep his head down, he already got enough attention, he didn't want more during the daytime.

-"Jack, this is a close and old mate of mine, Sandy, a mean of few words but definitely one of the best guys I know"
+"Jack, this is a close and old mate of mine, Sandy, a man of few words but definitely one of the best guys I know"

 Sandy spun his suitable, short black hat off with a small bow.
 Jack nodded and stepped forward, bowing a little himself.